Gambling and addictions research

 - Dr Maria Bellringer, Associate Director

-- Katie Palmer du Preez, Senior Research Officer
+- Dr Katie Palmer du Preez, Senior Research Officer

 - Dr Komathi Kolandai-Matchett, Research Officer